-It is fundamental to highlight the time (speed) of the adjustment.
+It is central to observe the time (speed) of the adjustment.
 The adjustment can take years (many time periods).
-Moreover, since it takes so long for the adjustment takes place; one could expect that a hysteresis effects could emerge, and the supply side of the economy to be permanently affected (as the effect of changes in capacity utilization affect the supply and demand rates through the Palley-Setterfield mechanisms).
+Moreover, since it takes so long for the adjustment takes place; one could expect that a hysteresis effects could emerge, and the supply side of the economy to be permanently affected.
 A possible impact is an increase in R&D investments and other aspects, changing the exogenous technological change, λ , or the elasticity of labour supply to output (δ), which means that growth can be demand determined in the long run.